Khulon/eclaim/documentation/DeveloperGuide.md

 This is usually for Front-End Development where there are changes only to files in client.
 The client fetches from the server hosted by EngKong (`dw.engkong.com:5000`)

 1. **Headers in Front-End**:
-   Ensure that all the headers in the front-end are configured to `dw.engkong.com:5000` and not `localhost:5000`.
+   Ensure that all the paths in the front-end are configured to `dw.engkong.com:5000` and not `localhost:5000`.

 2. **Run Front-End**: